antenehd/S6a/README.md

 		 Since this library totally relies on freediameter libraries, freediameter software must be installed.
-		 To install freediameter follow the install instruction stated in the files found in the freediameter directory.
+		 To install freediameter follow the install instruction stated in the files found in the directory 'freeDiameter'.
 The freediameter software in this directory should be used since it contains some modified codes.

 	2.2.
 BUILD THE S6a INTERFACE IMPLEMENTATION LIBRARY